arxell/arxell/README.md

 ### Hi there 👋

 Hello!
 My name is Anton Ogorodnikov, and I am a software engineer.
 I graduated from Bauman Moscow State Technical University with a specialization in Systems Programming.
 My main programming languages are Python and Golang.
 Currently, I am more focused on managing development departments of around 50 people.
-I handle processes, hiring, and various cultural aspects related to software development.
+I handle processes, architecture, hiring, and various cultural aspects related to software development.

 - 🔭 I’m currently working on [Magnit](https://www.magnit.tech/)
 - 📫 How to reach me: [arxell](http://t.me/arxell)